 Margaret Rowbotham also studied at Cambridge before World War 1, taking her mathematics training initially into private school teaching in England and Canada.
 Her practical mechanical aspirations, however, led her to qualify as a car motor engineer in 1913.
 Margaret returned home to pursue engineering in support of the war, becoming a superintendent at the Galloway Car Company in Scotland.
 She had a varied career thereafter, serving on the WES Council continuously until 1944.

-As a self-styled ‘engineer-by-marriage’ Lady Margaret Moir worked closely with her civil engineer spouse, Sir Ernest Moir.
+As a self-styled ‘engineer-by-marriage’ Margaret Moir worked closely with her civil engineer spouse, Sir Ernest Moir.
 They engaged jointly in various large-scale construction enterprises on London’s tunnel systems and further afield in Chile and China.
 During the First World War she helped to organise women’s munitions work and undertook extensive relief work for lathe operators.
-In WES’s early years Lady Moir was one of the philanthropic benefactors that helped maintain its solvency.
+In WES’s early years Margaret Moir was one of the philanthropic benefactors that helped maintain its solvency.

 Unlike the other WES founders, Laura Annie Willson started life without privilege, wealth, or education.
 Starting as a textile worker in Halifax, West Yorkshire she engaged in suffragette protests while co-managing an engineering business with spouse George Willson.
 In the First World War she introduced key measures to support the dietary welfare of women factory workers, for which she was awarded an MBE.
 Latterly Laura Annie developed her own building construction business.

 In Henrietta Heald’s forthcoming book Magnificent Women and their Revolutionary Machines we learn much more about the Parsons family and the broader background to WES’s founding in women’s political movements and the First World War.
-Not only do we see there a vivid evocation of the June 1919 meeting chaired by Lady Parson, but we also glimpse the least-known of WES’s founders: Janetta Mary Ornsby of Newcastle-on-Tyne.
+Not only do we see there a vivid evocation of the June 1919 meeting chaired by Lady Parsons, but we also glimpse the least-known of WES’s founders: Janetta Mary Ornsby of Newcastle-on-Tyne.
 She was spouse of mining engineer Robert Ornsby, and likely an associate of Lady Parsons.

 Even so, there is more still that we need to learn about the founders of WES and how they came together in the first place.
 This might explored by searching the WES archives at the Institution of Engineering and Technology in London, and any remaining personal papers that can be traced for these women.
 All of their Wikipedia pages can be augmented considerably by such research and use of the digitized online WES journal The Woman Engineer, especially for Lady Parsons whose page remains a mere stub at present.